aobolensk/walbot/docs/Help.md

 **delmarkov**: Delete all words in Markov model by regex \
     Example: !delmarkov hello

+**delmarkovfilter**: Delete regular expression filter for Markov model by index \
+    Example: !delmarkovfilter 0 \
+    *This command can be used as subcommand*

 **delreaction**: Delete reaction \
     Examples: \
         !delreaction emoji \